If you’re like most people, your change accumulates in the same spot until you’re broke and desperate for something.

 - Piggy bank/change jar

-- What banks have a free coin counting machine?
+- Which banks have free coin counting machines?

 - Grocery stores

 - What grocery store has a coin machine?

 Think of change as a little extra.
 Maybe you find change in the road, between the cushions on your couch, or even in the holder on a vending machine.
 (Seriously, we all check them.)
 Change adds up.